zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was made to unify references to the icon spritemap.
+This change was made to unify references to the icon sprite map.

 ---------------------------------------